nimblehq/ios-templates/.github/wiki/Self-Hosted-Github-Actions.md

 ## Problem

 While Github Actions is being used on some iOS projects, the CI pipeline is not running on all pull requests because of the high pricing of runner minutes for iOS.
-To support running the CI pipeline on all pull requests, we decided to use self-hosted runners with Github Actions.
+So to support running the CI pipeline on all pull requests, we decide to use self-hosted runners with Github Actions.

 ## Host

 ### Self-Hosted Runner

-GitHub Actions allow the developer to set up a self-hosted runner in place of a Github-provided runner.
-A self-hosted runner can be a local device or a cloud device.
+GitHub Actions allows developers to set up a self-hosted runner in place of a Github-provided runner.
+A self-hosted runner can be either a local or cloud device.

 ### Local Hosted Runner